Caught On Camera: Woman Throws Soup At Restaurant Owner After Argument

-NEWTON (CBS)- On a given day you can find Emily Brophy and her mom behind the counter at New England Soup Factory.
+NEWTON (CBS)- On any given day you can find Emily Brophy and her mom behind the counter at New England Soup Factory.

 “Once fall starts it’s non stop you have hundreds and hundreds of people during lunch,” Brophy said.